White House Issues Blistering Attack On Comey's Anti-Trump Memoir

 The White House sought to discredit James Comey ahead of the release of his memoir next week, lashing out at the former FBI director in deeply personal terms on Friday.

-Calling Comey a "disgraced partisan hack," White House spokeswoman Sarah Sanders told reporters the American people would be able to see through the "lies" in Comey's book, which offers a scathing assessment of President Trump.
+Calling Comey a "disgraced partisan hack," White House spokeswoman Sarah Sanders told reporters that the American people would be able to see through the "lies" in Comey's book, which offers a scathing assessment of President Trump.

 "This is nothing more than a poorly executed PR stunt by Comey to desperately rehabilitate his tattered reputation," Sanders said at a briefing.